UnitedEffects/ueauth/README.md

 ## TODO

+* Need to set up initial setup with admin/root group and accounts - should be able to deactivate this route after first use.
+Check to see pretty name root exists or not.
+If not create.
+If other accounts exist something may be funky, so do the “I own this” protocol.
+Code must have a key deployed and that key must be used in the request.
+Instructions should recommend removing key after deployment.
+* Admin group gives full query but god mode (posts and updates) needs to be activated via flag
+* Group registration flag for open vs closed - closed means token from admin group such as client credential or user access
+* Need way to transfer ownership of a group
+* Need a way to deactivate or delete (with warning) and reactivate accounts if I’m the owner (or in the future, an admin)
 * cleanup 1
     * work through access middleware and get it working correctly for all endpoints
         * ensure endpoints using middleware correctly - do some negative tests
         * figure out permissions per endpoint required...
         * read/write/admin scopes?
         * update modifiedby data
+* How do Invites work?
+Group setting for open registration vs invites.
+We should generate an initial long lived code.
+Both displayed and emailed.
+You can use it to create an account but it won’t activate until you click the confirmation email or until admin verifies you.
+    * For invites: Admin query pending accounts.
+Admin confirm pending accounts.
 * Setup CD to QA
 * Views
     * need login errors to rendor as a view rather than json